MicrosoftDocs/ai-builder/ai-builder-docs/prediction-sample-data.md

 To explore the possibilities of prediction in AI Builder, you can get started by building and training an prediction model using sample data provided by Microsoft.

 > [!NOTE]
-> This sample data is added to your environment automatically if you enable the [Deploy sample apps and data](build-model.md#deploy-sample-apps-and-data) setting when creating your database.
+> This sample data is added to your environment automatically if you enable the [Deploy sample apps and data](build-model.md#deploy-sample-apps-and-data) setting when you create your database.

 ## Get the sample data